-I joined the others only when the bus pulled to the curb.
-It felt odd not holding Sera close as the bus approached, another hard-breaking habit.
-The whole concept of parting ways with a lover is weird.
+I stayed off to myself while I waited for the bus, joining the others only when it pulled to the curb.
+It felt so odd not holding Sarah close as the bus approached, as I had been accustomed to doing.
+It occurred to me that the whole concept of parting ways with a lover is weird.
 Whether two people part as friends or foes, the dilemma remains virtually the same.
-In either case, you are expected to retreat to your side of the wall and withdraw all emotional attachments resulting from prolonged romantic involvement and act as if you feel those feelings no more.
+In either case, you are expected to retreat to your side of the wall and withdrawal all emotional attachments resulting from prolonged romantic involvement and act as if you feel those feelings no more.
 The only difference is that people parting company as foes must contend with a rainbow of negative emotions: anger, jealousy, and the remaining desire to love the one you now hate.
-At the moment, I both hated and loved Sera.
+At the moment, I both hated and loved Sarah.
 At least I was honest with myself about that.

-Because of my ass-dragging reluctance to join the others, I ended up at the end of the line, which as luck would have it, ended with Sera.
+Because of my ass-dragging reluctance to join the others, I ended up at the end of the line, which as luck would have it, ended with Sarah.
 We were a scant few inches apart, yet an almost tangible silence kept our minds a million miles apart.
 I had the sudden desire to both pull her close and push her away.
 I did neither.
 I just waited my turn and boarded the bus.
 The silence held as we searched out separate seats.
 Being that our's was the first stop of the morning, few people occupied the bus, making it an easy task avoiding her.
-Christi scanned my face as I boarded, trying to gauge if I was going to seat myself with her or not.
-I still wasn't feeling real sociable so I passed her seat up.